Valsimot42/42_CPP_Modules/README.md

 * Clone the git repository.
 * Choose the module directory which you would like to test.
-* Follow the "How to use" in desired module.
+* Follow the "README" instructions in desired module.

 ---
 <h3><b>¤ Introduction ¤</b></h3>